Building a Global Platform for Pizza Hut: Lessons in Scale

 - Changelogs for every framework release

-- Onboarding guides for new developers joining any market team
+- Onboarding guides for developers joining any market team

 Impact